Bringing your vision for an original product to life is frequently one of the biggest hurdles for aspiring entrepreneurs.

 Luckily, with the innovation of 3D printing, designs can be turned into physical samples at a much lower cost with a quicker turnaround time.

-Chris Little, the founder of Wintersmiths, prototyped his line of barware using Quickparts and explains that he was able to do so on a budget and within a few days' time.
-Alex Commons of Bulat Kitchen recommends 3D Hubs, which he used to prototype a knife, paying around $30 per 3D-printed model.
+Chris Little, the founder of Wintersmiths, prototyped his line of barware using 3D Systems On Demand Manufacturing.
+Little explains that he was able to do so on a budget and within a few days’ time.
+Alex Commons of Bulat Kitchen recommends Hubs, which he used to prototype a knife, paying around $30 per 3D-printed model.

 Once you have a product prototype you’re satisfied with, it's time to start gathering the materials and securing the partners needed for production.
 This is also referred to as building your supply chain: the vendors, activities, and resources needed to create a product and get it into a customer’s hands.

-While this phase will mainly involve looking for manufacturing-related services, you may also factor storage, shipping, and warehousing into your choice.
+While this phase will mainly involve finding manufacturers or suppliers, you may also factor storage, shipping, and warehousing into your choice.

 In Shoe Dog, a memoir by Nike founder Phil Knight, the importance of diversifying your supply chain is a theme emphasized throughout the story.
 Finding multiple suppliers for the different materials you will need, as well as different potential manufacturers, will allow you to compare costs.
 It also has an added benefit of creating a backup option if one of your suppliers or manufacturers doesn’t work out.
 Sourcing several options is an important part of safeguarding your business for the long term.